mines-erds/course-overviews/Module_1.md

 # Module 1: The `coding mindset` and intro to `python` as a language

-After successful completion of the course, learners will be able to:
+After successful completion of the module, learners will be able to:

 **Formulate and execute a strategic plan for earth-resource data analysis**, including:
 - Discuss and debate resources for critical thinking about coding, help on errors, etc.